slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 > *"Your brain has expectations, and it doesn’t want to be wrong.
-So when it’s wrong, it just makes up the difference"
+So when it’s wrong, it just makes up the difference."
 -- Erik Vance*

-Our bodies were built to hunt and gather and move, not to stay still.
+We were built to hunt and gather and move, not to stay still.
 However, the origin of most health problems is not physical but mental.

 ### On depression and anxiety